santhse/InvokeAll/README.md

  You can also install it from Powershell gallery by running command,

     Install-Module Invokeall
+Commands that are exported from the Module:

+    Invoke-All
+    Get-InvokeAllJobsStatus
+    Receive-InvokeAllJobs

 Examples:

     Get-Mailbox | Invoke-All { Get-MailboxStatistics -Identity $_.windowsEmailaddress } -MaxThreads 10 -BatchSize 50 -Force